 Author: Laura, 17

-If your friend needs more help than you feel you can provide by yourself, you can direct them to our Need To Talk page, which has a list of organisations who can offer support for whatever your friend is dealing with.
+If your friend needs more help than you feel you can provide by yourself, you can direct them to our Find Help guide for more information, tips and suggestions on where they can get support.